ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/03-start-app-in-local/readme.md

-# Envizi Integration Hub - Starting the App using Python src code
+# Envizi Integration Hub - Starting the App using Source code

-This document explains about how to start Envizi Integration Hub using Python src code.
+This document explains about how to start Envizi Integration Hub using Source code.

-The Integration Hub App should be started with the configuration file.
+You need to start 2 apps (API app and UI app).

 ## 1. Start the Python API App